|Counselor & Student/Parent Resources||Q & A's||Contact Information|

 How many College Credit Hours can I take per semester?

 Dual Enrollment students are limited to a maximum of 7 semester credit hours each long term (fall or spring) or a maximum of 4 semester credit hours each summer session.
-Any amount of semester credit hours over 7 during the Fall/Spring Semesters or over 4 semester credit hours for the Summer Semesters will need a “Letter of Approval” from the student’s High School Principal on their school’s letter head, recommending the student for this course load prior to enrollment… this is STRICTLY ENFORCED!
+Any amount of semester credit hours over 7 during the Fall/Spring semesters or over 4 semester credit hours for the Summer semesters will need a “Letter of Approval” from the student’s High School Principal on their school’s letter head, recommending the student for this course load prior to enrollment… this is STRICTLY ENFORCED!
+A student must pass all courses with a C or better to continue to enroll in more than 2 dual credit courses in following semesters.
+No Exceptions.

 How do I drop or add a class once I’ve registered?

 Adding a class - the student with the assistance of their high school counselor is required to submit the appropriate add/drop form.
-List of classes offered can be found on the Blue & Gold website http://www.tamuk.edu/bluegold/ Please refer to the semester Academic Calendar for deadlines.
+Please refer to the semester Academic Calendar for deadlines.

 Dropping a Class – the student with the assistance of their high school counselor is required to submit the appropriate add/drop form.
-Please refer to the semester Academic Calendar for deadlines.
+Please refer to the semester Academic Calendar for deadlines and course catalog for current policy.

-Withdrawing from the University - If a student finds it necessary to withdraw (Dropping all Dual enrolled Classes) from the university, the student with the assistance of their high school counselor must notify the Center for Student Success and the Office of the Registrar by processing a withdrawal form.
-In the case of a student subject to Senate Bill 1231, a grade of QE will be awarded in each course after the late registration period regardless of the student’s academic standing in the class.
-Please refer to the semester Academic Calendar for deadlines.
+Withdrawing from the University - If a student finds it necessary to withdraw (dropping all dual enrolled classes) from the university, the student with the assistance of their high school counselor must notify the appropriate dual enrollment advisor and submit the appropriate drop form.
+Please refer to the semester Academic Calendar for deadlines and course catalog for current policy.

-Is a Dually Enrolled Student considered a “College Student”?
+Is a Dual Enrolled Student considered a “College Student”?

 How do I pay my bill?